PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step6.md

 ## Get or Create

-Now that we've created the service we are going to want to make sure that we don't create a new service every single time.
+Now that we've created the service, we are going to want to make sure that we don't create a new service every single time.

 Use the [List Services](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1services/get) endpoint to list the services.

-Use a simple check on the number of services to check if one already exists.
+Use a simple check on the number of services to determine if one already exists.

 ## Finished Code